Top Tourist Attractions and Things to do in Paris (France)

 Oh, Paris!
 The dream destination of every girl (and boy – don’t deny it, guys!).
 Without a doubt, the sweetest agony is to decide about the things to do in Paris.
 Once your plane lands or your bus drops you off at the Porte Maillot, your blood starts rushing in your veins in excitement.
 Up until the point when you hear the first French words and see the endless sea of foreigners.

 Since in Paris almost everyone has to put on the “Parisian” mask, it’s relatively easy, at least feasible to blend in and pretend you are a local, too – no one will bat an eye as long as you pronounce a few words perfectly.
-To add to all of these, there are also free things to do in Paris, so, enjoy!
+To add to all of these, there are also free things to do, so, enjoy!
+Other than this, there are so many amazing locations along the Parisian neighborhoods that have tons of amazing sightseeing opportunities, read this post about where to stay in Paris to find out where to book your accommodation.

-When deciding what to see in Paris or things to see in Paris, don’t forget about the free and easily accessible places; usually, they are within a stone’s throw from each other.
+When deciding what to see in Paris, don’t forget about the free and easily accessible places; usually, they are within a stone’s throw from each other.
 Don’t miss out on the Paris tourist attractions; there is a reason this beautiful destination in Europe rules the post-card game with images of the Notre-Dame and the Louvre.

 Here is a list of the things to do in Paris on various Paris sightseeing tourist spots.
 And feel like a true Parisian who knows where to go in Paris to enjoy life to the fullest.